My Struggle IV: Plot

 In the aftermath, Mulder and Scully comfort one another.
-Scully reveals that William was not their child but an experiment created by the Smoking Man and implanted into her; she says that she was never a mother to him and that she and Mulder were never meant to raise him.
-Having finally learned the truth about William's parentage, Mulder struggles with the knowledge until Scully reveals that she is pregnant with his child, a seeming impossibility.
-As the two embrace, William resurfaces from the water elsewhere, conscious and alive.
+Scully reveals that William was not their child but an experiment created by the Smoking Man and implanted into her.
+Mulder struggles with the knowledge until Scully reveals that she is pregnant with his child, a seeming impossibility.
+As the two embrace, William resurfaces from the water elsewhere, alive.

 Production

 Filming

 Filming for the season began in August 2017 in Vancouver, British Columbia, where the previous season was filmed, along with the show's original first five seasons.
 The episode wrapped on December 22, 2017.
 The episode was directed by Chris Carter.

 Writing

 The episode was written by Chris Carter.
 He explained his reason for a four part mythology arc in this interview with TVInsider:

 When asked about the possibility of a twelfth season, Carter said there are still more files to be uncovered "in those drawers in Mulder's office."
 Carter says, "the truth is always out there, and it's open to be being explored."
 Still, he stated that he was satisfied about this episode being the series finale.